-We depend on the accuracy and proper use of our management information systems $\ensuremath{\mathsf{S}}$ including our telephone system.
+We depend on the accuracy and proper use of our management information systems including our telephone system.
 Many of our key functions depend on the quality and effective utilization of the information generated by our management information systems, including:

-- our ability to manage inventory and accounts receivable collection; - our ability to purchase, sell and ship products efficiently and on a O timely basis; and - our ability to maintain operations.
-O our results of operations.
+- o our ability to manage inventory and accounts receivable collection; - o our ability to purchase, sell and ship products efficiently and on a timely basis; and - o our ability to maintain operations.